peteroupc/MailLib/api/com.upokecenter.mail.Message.md

     public final List<Map.Entry<String,String>> getHeaderFields() Gets a snapshot of the header fields of this message, in the order in which they appear in the message.
-For each item in the list, the key is the header field's name (where any basic upper-case letters, U+0041 to U+005A, are converted to basic lower-case letters) and the value is the header field's value.
+For each item in the list, the key is the header field's name (where any basic uppercase letters, U+0041 to U+005A, are converted to basic lowercase letters) and the value is the header field's value.

 **Returns:**